 I hugged my girls and kissed them like I lost them for a year.
-This was a curious feeling considering I didn’t usually miss them even with my frequent travels.
+Odd.
+I didn’t usually miss them even with my frequent travels.

 “What happened to you?”
 Kate said.

-I didn’t know if she was mad or frantic and I didn’t care.
-I pulled her and gave her a hug.
+I pulled Kate into a tight hug.
+Was she mad?
+I didn’t care.
 “I was lost, but now am found.”
 The words came out hoarse and choked.

 “Why, Daddy’s crying!”
 Annie laughed and hugged me tight.